Brown trout: Introduction outside their natural range

 In the Kerguelen Islands.
 Brown trout were introduced here in 1954.

 Brown trout have been widely introduced into suitable environments around the world, including North and South America, Australasia, Asia, and South and East Africa.
 Introduced brown trout have established self-sustaining, wild populations in many introduced countries.
 The first introductions were in Australia in 1864 when 300 of 1500 brown trout eggs from the River Itchen survived a four-month voyage from Falmouth, Cornwall to Melbourne on the sailing ship Norfolk.
 By 1866, 171 young brown trout were surviving in a Plenty River hatchery in Tasmania.
 Thirty-eight young trout were released in the river, a tributary of the River Derwent in 1866.
 By 1868, the Plenty River hosted a self-sustaining population of brown trout which became a brood source for continued introduction of brown trout into Australian and New Zealand rivers.
 Successful introductions into the Natal and Cape Provinces of South Africa took place in 1890 and 1892, respectively.
 By 1909, brown trout were established in the mountains of Kenya.
 The first introductions into the Himalayas in northern India took place in 1868, and by 1900, brown trout were established in Kashmir and Madras.
 In the 1950s and 1960s, Edgar Albert de la Rue, a French geologist, began the introduction of several species of salmonids on the remote Kerguelen Islands in the southern Indian Ocean.
 Of the seven species introduced, only brook trout, Salvelinus fontinalis, and brown trout survived to establish wild populations.

-Introduction to Americas
+Introduction to the Americas

 The first introductions in Canada occurred in 1883 in Newfoundland and continued until 1933.
 The only Canadian regions without brown trout are Yukon and the Northwest Territories.
 Introductions into South America began in 1904 in Argentina.
 Brown trout are now established in Chile, Peru and the Falklands.
 Sea-run forms of brown trout exceeding 20 lbs are caught by local anglers on a regular basis.